Liberty Media revenue up as Starz subscribers rise

-Liberty Media Corp reported a 3 percent increase in quarterly revenue, helped by a rise in subscribers at flagship networks Starz and Encore.
+Media mogul John Malone's Liberty Media Corp LMCA.O reported a 3 percent increase in quarterly revenue, helped by a rise in subscribers at flagship networks Starz and Encore.

-Starz has been looking to increase subscriptions and compete with the likes of Time Warner Inc's HBO and AMC Networks Inc's AMC by offering more original programming such as "Spartacus: Blood and Sand" and "Boss."
+Starz has been looking to increase subscriptions and compete with the likes of Time Warner Inc's (TWX.N) HBO and AMC Networks Inc's (AMCX.O) AMC by offering more original programming such as "Spartacus: Blood and Sand" and "Boss".

 "On programming, Spartacus: War of the Damned, Da Vinci's Demons, Magic City, and The White Queen give us a strong pipeline of exclusive Starz Originals that will kick off early next year," Starz LLC CEO Chris Albrecht said in a statement.

-John Malone's Liberty Media is trying to gain full control of satellite radio broadcaster Sirius XM Radio Inc, in which it owns a nearly 50 percent stake.
+Liberty Media is trying to wrest full control of satellite radio broadcaster Sirius XM Radio Inc (SIRI.O), in which it owns a nearly 50 percent stake.

 Liberty filed a petition with U.S. regulators to replace the company's board and has argued that Sirius should be more aggressive about pursuing better technology and expanding internationally.